Voice Search Optimization: How to Improve Your Visibility in 2026

 3. Implement structured data markup

-Search engines understand your content better with schema.org markup.
-Three important types for voice search.
-You can find more details about technical implementation in our guide on structured data for Google visibility.
+Search engines better understand your content with schema.org markup.
+There are three important types for voice search.
+More details on technical implementation can be found in our guide on structured data for Google visibility.

 LocalBusiness Schema: